kukuu/management-consultancy/README.md

 **Client Collaboration:** Prioritize platforms with client-friendly interfaces (e.g., Miro for workshops, Confluence for transparent documentation).

 **Scalability:** Adopt cloud-native and modular tools (e.g., Kubernetes, Terraform) for future-proofing.

-By combining these tools with agile methodologies, DevOps practices, and continuous feedback loops, Solutions Architects can drive efficient, secure, and client-aligned digital transformation.

 ## Tools